Franklin County Conservation District

 Conservation Districts had their beginning in the 1930’s when

-Congress, in response to national concerns over mounting erosion and dust storms, enacted the Soil Conservation Act of 1935.
-The conservation district concept was developed to enlist the cooperation of landowners and occupiers in carrying out the programs authorized by the act.
+The conservation district concept was developed to enlist the cooperation of landowners and land managers in carrying out the programs authorized by the act.
 To encourage local participation in the program, President Roosevelt sent all state agencies a State Soil Conservation District Law.
 By the late 1940’s all states had adopted similar legislation.

 Forming a conservation district in Franklin County was not a readily accepted idea or an easy task.
 Five men who had the insight and felt there was a need to conserve the land took up the challenge.
 These five men were: Leslie Hunter, Harry Funk, Chester Wagner, Harry Scott and H.M.
 Ward shown in the Conservation Districts file photo to the right.